Citation guide and Plagiarism

 The supervision fee is invoiced from HAMK via electronic invoice service (available only in Finnish) or via paper invoice.
 The invoicing instructions are sent to the supervising teacher by e-mail after the practical teacher training agreement has been concluded.

 Agreement and assessment documentation can be sent electronically to: email@example.com

 Practical teacher training documents

-If you have competence that corresponds to the competence objectives of the courses, you can apply for recognition of prior learning (= RPL).
-This way, you don’t have to learn again the same thing you already know and you have the opportunity to progress your studies faster than the group program.
-There are two different kind of recognition and accreditation of prior learning processes among the professional teacher education: Credit transfer and Skills demonstration.
+If you have competence that corresponds to the competence objectives of the courses, you can apply for the recognition of prior learning (RPL).
+This way, you don’t have to re-learn the same thing you already know and have the opportunity to progress your studies faster than the group programme.
+In professional teacher education studies, recognition of prior learning can be applied for either through credit transfer or skills demonstrations.